History of the Jews in Los Angeles: Education

+In 1960-1961, a marginal number of Jewish pupils attended Jewish Day School, with 761 across five Orthodox schools.
+However, by 2020-21, there were a total of 9592 pupils across 37 Day schools, with Community, Conservative and Reform accounting for over 40% of total enrolment.

 Milken Community High School is located in Bel-Air, and is affiliated with Stephen S. Wise Temple, a Reform congregation.

 Sinai Akiba Academy is a private elementary school located in Westwood, and is affiliated with Sinai Temple, a Conservative Congregation.

 In the Fairfax District, there are several Orthodox Jewish schools.
 Yeshiva Rav Isacsohn/Toras Emes Academy is a Haredi school with separate buildings for boys and girls grades K-8.
 Mesivta Los Angeles is a Hasidic Yeshiva that serves as preparation for Kollel.
 Yeshiva Gedolah of Los Angeles is an all-boys Litvish Haredi Yeshiva also primarily serves as preparation for higher-level Yeshiva study and Kollel.
 Bais Yaakov of Los Angeles is a Haredi girls-only high school that offers secular studies and college prep in addition to religious studies.
 Bnos Devorah High School is a very small Hasidic girls-only school.
 Yavneh Hebrew Academy is a Modern Orthodox K-8 school.
 Shalhevet High School, is a Modern Orthodox co-ed high school.

 There are also several Orthodox Jewish schools in the Pico-Robertson neighborhood.
 Harkam Hillel Hebrew Academy is a Modern Orthodox K-8 school.
 Yeshiva University High Schools of Los Angeles is Modern Orthodox and has separate campuses for boys and girls.
 Mesivta Birkas Yitzchok is a Haredi boys-only high school that aims to offer both Talmud study and secular studies.

 Jewish schools in the San Fernando Valley, as of 1988, included Valley Torah High School, Emek Hebrew Academy, Einstein Academy (grades 7-12) in Van Nuys, Abraham Joshua Heschel Day School (K-9) in Northridge, and Kadima Hebrew Academy (PreK-6) in Woodland Hills.

 Rohr Jewish Learning Institute in partnership with Chabad is active throughout Los Angeles.

 American Jewish University is located in Bel Air, Los Angeles.